Sea Change - Tai Timu Tai Pari is a two-year project to develop a new marine spatial plan for the Hauraki Gulf.

-The programme is a partnership between DOC, Newmont Waihi Gold and local volunteers on the Coromandel Peninsula.
+The programme manages New Zealand dotterel on the Coromandel Peninsula.
+It is a partnership between DOC, Newmont Waihi Gold and local volunteers.

 Learn more about Te Tapatoru ā Toi - a new approach to bicultural partnership in the management of Moutohorā Wildlife Management Reserve and Ōhope and Tauwhare Pā scenic reserves.

 The goal of the Virtually on Track project is to connect people with each other, and with local gem recreation sites in the Bay of Plenty.

 Project Janszoon works in partnership with the Department of Conservation to help the ecological restoration of the Abel Tasman National Park.

 Adventure and camping gear retailer Kathmandu Ltd has teamed up with DOC to develop the Experience Momorangi: Momorangi Bay Conservation Project, at Momorangi Bay campground, until May 2016.

 The Glaciers to Wetlands Restoration Project aims to restore the Ōkārito Wetland System and has been made possible by funding from the Air New Zealand Environment Trust.